samuelborrasca/KarlAKL/README.md

 # KarlAKL

-Karl is an angle-modded Kanata alternate keyboard layout for ISO rowstag keyboards created by Turtlyn, very similar to her other layout Neon: https://codeberg.org/StrawberryTurtle/neon
+Karl is an angle-modded Kanata alternate keyboard layout for ISO rowstag keyboards created by Turtlyn, similar to her other layout Neon: https://codeberg.org/StrawberryTurtle/neon

-It includes mirrored Y and one shot shift keys, and a repeat key.
+It belongs to the new "hair" family of layouts, where the right homerow consists of the keys `riah`.
+It also includes mirrored Y, one shot shift keys, and a repeat key.

 Turtlyn provided me with a nokwts-fingermap version, which is my preferred fingermap.